-The ESFA calculate LSF payments for each full calendar month where organisations show evidence of the support provided.
+The ESFA calculate LSF1 payments for each full calendar month where organisations show evidence of the support provided.
 You can only claim for courses that cover at least one whole calendar month.
 If you offer courses that are one month long in total but comprise of two partial months, these will not be eligible.

-Cognassist provides support on the evidence you will need to collect at the outset of the learner’s course.
+Cognassist provides support on the evidence you will need to collect at the outset of and during the learner’s course.
 However, with this evidence in place, you can subsequently claim for the same learner if they choose to progress onto a separate or successive course using the same ILR and continued monthly evidence of the support provided.

 What is the minimum course length that Cognassist covers?

 Therefore, providers of back-to-work training and adult education courses will be able to identify learners with a need and claim the available funding to facilitate better all-round support.

-Download our learning support funding handbook
+Download our practical handbook